Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Vemik looked down at himself.
 He was absolutely foul with mud and ashes, he realized, and now that he came to notice it he *itched* all over.

-"That sounds good," he admitted, "but… do we have time?"
+"That sounds good," he admitted, "but... do we have time?"

 The Singer trilled the filthy laugh universal to all grandmothers.
 "Sky-thinker, if you can’t make time for being washed by a pretty girl then there is hardly any *point* in running away because you’re already dead," she told him mock-sternly.